Tulip-Dev/tulip/doc/user/workspace.rst

 The pixel oriented and the parallel coordinates views both aim to underline the correlation between two properties, the first one by displaying a tendency noticeable with a coloration, and the second one by showing the relation between two properties for the same element.

 The scatterplot view can be used in a similar way.
-As a list of properties is selected, a plot for each couple of distinct properties will be created.
+As a list of properties is selected, a plot for each couple of distinct properties is created.

 .. image:: _images/i_scatterplot_main.png
     :width: 600